 The Port Angeles Symphony Orchestra developed Adventures in Music (AIM) to implement our goal to offer music education for all ages.
 This program provides the opportunity for all elementary school students to experience live cultural arts performances, with music as the primary focus.
 AIM places emphasis on the quality of musicians and music presented to the students.
 We are deeply grateful to our current sponsors for their generous donations to the AIM program: Rotary Club of Port Angeles, Shirley Anderson, Sound Community Bank, Port Ludlow Performing Arts, Kurt Anderson, D.A.
 Davidson, and 1st Security Bank of Washington.

-Mr. Harris develops the curriculum for the Adventures in Music program and coordinates scheduling for each performance.
+Morgan develops the curriculum for the Adventures in Music program and coordinates scheduling for each performance.
 He writes the teacher and student guides based on the stated needs of each school and then arranges for musicians and performers appropriate for the context of the program.
-Mr. Harris conducts all rehearsals, oversees every performance and compiles and analyses all evaluations.
+Morgan conducts all rehearsals, oversees every performance, and compiles and analyses all evaluations.
 He maintains a close relationship with the schools to ensure that the program meets their needs and remains a significant part of their academic curriculum.

 Programs are designed to: